Urban planning in communist states: Romania

 Although the systematization plan extended, in theory, to the entire country, initial work centered in Moldavia.
-It also affected such locales as Ceauşescu's own native village of Scorniceşti in Olt County: there, the Ceauşescu family home was the only older building left standing.
+It also affected such locales as Ceaușescu's own native village of Scorniceşti in Olt County: there, the Ceauşescu family home was the only older building left standing.
 The initial phase of systematization largely petered out by 1980, at which point only about 10 percent of new housing was being built in historically rural areas.

 Given the lack of budget, in many regions systematization did not constitute an effective plan, good or bad, for development.
 Instead, it constituted a barrier against organic regional growth.
 New buildings had to be at least two stories high, so peasants could not build small houses.
 Yards were restricted to 250 square meters and private agricultural plots were banned from within the villages.
 Despite the obvious negative impact of such a scheme on subsistence agriculture, after 1981 villages were mandated to be agriculturally self-sufficient.